Quantum Simulations of Opinion Dynamics

-Starting from an initially factorized (product) state with vanishing entanglement, $S(\tau)$ increases as interactions propagate correlations through the connection.
-This growth reflects the spreading of collective fluctuations and the formation of correlated domains in the configuration space.
-As shown in the lower panel of Fig.\ref{fig:mag-entropy}, the entropy between the first and last four agents exhibits a pronounced peak near the regime where the magnetization dynamics indicates a metastable behavior.
-Such a peak can be interpreted as an analog of a finite-size precursor to a phase transition: it marks the point of maximal information delocalization and configurational mixing~\cite{Calabrese:2005in,Eisert:2008ur}, corresponding to the system's critical reorganization to consensus-like agents.
-Beyond this point, $S(\tau)$ decreases as the system relaxes into a steady state, where opinions become aligned and correlations saturate.
-The overall nonmonotonic profile of $S(\tau)$ therefore provides a clear signature of the transition process in imaginary time—capturing both the buildup of collective correlations and their eventual condensation into a consensus.
-One detailed investigation for local correlations can be found in Appendix.~\ref{sec:local}.
+Another useful quantity is the bipartite entanglement entropy, $S=-\mathrm{Tr}(\rho_A\log\rho_A)$, where $\rho_A$ is the reduced density matrix of the first $N_s$ agents obtained by tracing out the remaining degrees of freedom~\cite{Calabrese:2005in,Eisert:2008ur,Skinner:2018tjl}.
+Although the global state remains pure throughout the evolution, $S(\tau)$ measures the buildup of correlations and information exchange across the bipartition.
+Starting from an initially factorized state, $S(\tau)$ increases as interactions spread correlations through the network.
+As shown in the lower panel of Fig.~\ref{fig:connect-obs}, the entropy between the first and last four agents exhibits a pronounced peak near the metastable regime, signaling maximal information delocalization and configurational mixing~\cite{Calabrese:2005in,Eisert:2008ur} and serving as a finite-size precursor of the transition toward consensus.
+Beyond this point, $S(\tau)$ decreases as the system relaxes into a steady state with aligned opinions and saturated correlations.
+The resulting nonmonotonic profile of $S(\tau)$ therefore provides a clear signature of the imaginary-time transition.
+A detailed discussion of local correlations is given in Appendix~\ref{sec:local}.